MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

 ## Define functions to extract MAG data

-In this section, you define functions extracting MAG data from Azure Storage (AS).
+In this section, you define functions to extract MAG data from Azure Storage (AS).

 1. Paste the following code in a new cell.